alternetsoft/AlternetUI/Documentation/Alternet.UI.Documentation/tutorials/hello-world/command-line/hello-world-command-line.md

-#  Quick Start with Command Line and Visual Studio Code
+#  "Hello, World" with Command Line and Visual Studio Code

 In this tutorial you will create a cross-platform desktop application using C#, .NET command line tools and Visual Studio Code.
 The application will display a message box in response to a button click.